 The next title in June is a novella collection by King titled Full Dark, No Stars.
 It’s another title I haven’t had the pleasure to read, so I’m looking forward to diving into that book.

-If you’d like to join the 2019 Hail to the King reading challenge and get the PDF with the titles for each month, sign up at ryanwriter.link/kingchallenge-19 and you’ll also join my readers’ group Readinary, receive a free ebook Starter Library, and get news, updates, and special offers.
+If you’d like to join the 2019 Hail to the King reading challenge and get the PDF with the titles for each month, sign up at ryanwriter.link/kingchallenge-19 and you’ll also join my readers’ group Readinary, receive a free ebook copy of my novel Dark Matters, and get news, updates, and special offers.